writingteacher/who-working/docs/tutorials/update-a-shift.md

 # Tutorial: Find a specific shift and update two properties

-In this tutorial, you learn how to find a closed shift and update twp propetties with the `PATCH` METHOD.
+In this tutorial, you learn how to find a shift and update properties with the `PATCH` METHOD.
+The use case is very practical - a store manager creates new shift by locating an old shift and then changing the shift date and status (fron CLOSED to OPEN).
 Knowing how to update a shift helps store managers save time.
 They can quickly generate new a shift from a previous record and avoid creating a new shift from scratch.

 Expect this tutorial to take about 15 minutes to complete.